Which NAV users need to upgrade to Business Central?

-In a nutshell, the April 2019 Release (BC14) is the last release that will include the Windows Client, C/Side Development Environment and code customizations with the C/AL language.
-Starting with the October 2019 Release, the base BC application itself will be implemented as an Extension written in the AL language and will only be customizable with Extensions written in the AL language.
+Starting with the October 2019 release, the base Business Central application itself will be implemented as an extension written in the AL language.
+It will only be customizable with extensions written in the AL language.

-ABS’s position is to recommend ALL customers running Dynamics NAV versions older than 2017 to start planning for an upgrade NOW!
+Our position here at Advanced Business Systems is to recommend all customers running Dynamics NAV versions older than the 2017 edition to start planning for an upgrade immediately.
 Why?
-Because, users running older versions cannot convert their C/AL code customizations to Extensions with their old version, thus requiring an upgrade to a version that can support their conversion Extensions.
-By upgrading to BC14 in the next 1 1/2 to 2 years will allow for an in-place, traditional upgrade first.
-Then once stable running the upgraded C/AL code customizations in BC14, they can work on the conversion of the legacy code customizations to AL Extensions.
+Users running anything prior to NAV 2017 cannot convert their C/AL code customizations to extensions with their old version, unless they were to upgrade to a version that can support their conversion to extensions.

-If you wait and miss the BC14 boat, you will be forced to not only perform a normal upgrade and all the issues to tackle with that, you also have to go directly to Extensions and thus have what could be a major testing headache.
-You would be testing multiple failure points and have a more difficult time determining the cause of an issue, is the issue because of the upgrade or the conversion to Extensions or some combination thereof?
-Not fun!
+If you wait and miss the BC14 boat, you’ll be forced to not only perform a normal upgrade (and all the issues you’ll tackle with that), but you’ll also have to go directly to extensions.
+This has the potential to give your organization a major testing headache.
+You would need to test multiple failure points, which would mean you’ll have a more difficult time determining the cause of an issue.
+Is the issue because of the upgrade or is it caused by the conversion to extensions...or some combination thereof?

 Needless to say, that wouldn’t be fun.
 The bottom line, from everything we know and have heard, is this: upgrade to Business Central.